KJ enjoys investigating the complex issues American society faces.

 Prohibition in Any Form Has Unintended Effects

 If there’s one thing we’ve learned from Prohibition (1920–1933) and the War on Drugs (ongoing), it’s that prohibiting anything usually results in unintended consequences.
-For its part, prohibition resulted in a number of unsavory ramifications: a mob-related black market for alcohol, smuggling operations to bring alcohol into the United States from other countries, and a rising popularity of medicines containing alcohol.1
+For its part, prohibition resulted in a number of unsavory ramifications: a mob-related black market for alcohol, smuggling operations to bring alcohol into the United States from other countries, and the rising popularity of medicines containing alcohol.1

 The War on Drugs (WoD) appears not to have had its intended effect, either.
-According to a May 2010 AP article2 the WoD has “failed to meet any of its goals.”
+According to a May 2010 AP article2, the WoD has “failed to meet any of its goals.”
 In fact, former U.S. drug czar Gil Kerlikowske is quoted as saying, “In the grand scheme, it has not been successful.
 Forty years later, the concern about drugs and drug problems is, if anything, magnified, intensified.”
 The article also indicates that reported, illegal drug use by high schoolers has, in fact, gradually increased “since the early 1970s.”

 Even looking at anecdotal evidence, it’s fair to say that prohibition in any form doesn’t work, but does that mean the United States doesn’t need to set rules regarding the consumption of alcohol?
 Of course not, but setting something (in this case, alcohol) out of reach and giving it a taboo status will only increase the desire for it.
 When asked, most parents will relate that telling a child they can’t have something will generally result in a greater intent to have it, regardless of what it is.
 Remove the taboo status, the mystery, if you will, and the need to surpass the established boundaries will typically lessen.

-European Countries vs. the United States Regarding Drinking
+European Countries Vs. The United States Regarding Drinking

-Another argument Ms. Paglia makes involves the comparison between how alcohol is viewed in European countries like “wine-drinking” France and Germany, “with its family-oriented beer gardens and festivals,” and the United States, commenting that, “Learning how to drink responsibly is a basic lesson is growing up.”
+Another argument Ms. Paglia makes involves the comparison between how alcohol is viewed in European countries like “wine-drinking” France and Germany, “with its family-oriented beer gardens and festivals,” and the United States, commenting that “Learning how to drink responsibly is a basic lesson is growing up.”

 Of course, children need to be taught responsibility, regardless of whether it involves drinking alcohol.
 That’s not in question, although one could argue about whether parents, in general, do a good job doing so.
 What is in question are the statistics regarding alcohol consumption in the United States and European countries.